cosmicjs/nuxt.js-website/README.md

 2. Create a bucket.
 3. Go to Your Bucket > Apps.
 4. Install the [Next Website App](https://cosmicjs.com/apps/next-website).
-5. Deploy your Next.js Site to the Cosmic App Server at Your Bucket > Web Hosting.
+5. Deploy your Next.js Website to the Cosmic App Server at Your Bucket > Web Hosting.

 ###Benefits
 ####Next.js